jdconner/styled-variants/README.md

 ### Access to Props

-Just like `styled-components`, `styled-variants` also supports passing of props via function:
+Just like `styled-components`, `styled-variants` also supports passing of props via function at multiple levels:

 ```js
 import styled from "styled-components";